See all articles

 Patient care relies on a great dental team.
 Without a skilled dental nurse, dentists simply cannot do their jobs.
 Successful four-handed dentistry is just one of many team concepts physically impossible without the chairside support of a dental nurse.
-Dental nursing is a rewarding career that has a positive impact on patients and colleagues alike.
-And as efforts to harness the benefits of skill mix continue to grow, so do further training opportunities for dental nurses.

 Why dental nurses are key contributors to the dental team

 There is no part of the dental surgery that operates smoothly without a dental nurse.
 A typical day is full of variety in treating patients of all ages and at any stage in their treatment journey.
-While the majority of time is spent working closely with the dentist, there is interaction between every member of the team: dentists, clinical dental technicians, hygienists, therapists, receptionists and practice managers.

-In addition to providing chairside support and assisting with dental procedures in the surgery, other responsibilities include:
+In addition to providing chair-side support and assisting with dental procedures in the surgery, other responsibilities include:

 What skills do dental nurses need?

-Dental nurses are highly skilled members of the dental team.
 They need to be excellent communicators with both patients and colleagues, detail-oriented and able to work well under pressure.
 Each patient requires personalised dental treatments and procedures.
-Workloads remain ever-changing.
-This pace of change extends to the digital revolution in dentistry that now necessitates digital literacy.
-Given the inevitability of digital innovation, the dental nurse of the future is one who embraces new technologies and can adapt to change.

 Why undertake further training?

-Initial training to become a qualified dental nurse can take one of three forms.
-Studying a part time course approved by the GDC alongside working as a trainee dental nurse is the most common route.
-Full time study to gain a Certificate of Higher Education in Dental Nursing or undertaking an apprenticeship are alternative options to qualification.
 But in a profession of lifelong learning, the journey does not stop there.
 Qualified dental nurses can embark on additional training to widen their scope of practice.
-The GDC Scope of Practice document outlines additional clinical duties that a dental nurse could develop, such as intraoral photography and oral health promotion.
+The GDC Scope of Practice document outlines additional clinical duties that a dental nurse could develop, such as intra-oral photography and oral health promotion.

-There are numerous personal benefits of increased self-awareness through identifying new skills and strengths.
-Further training is also the ultimate catalyst for professional development.
 By increasing their scope of practice, dental nurses can do more in whichever dental environment they choose to work in.
 A wider skillset is synonymous with improved employability in the long run.
-So career progression is not only a stimulating and rewarding experience, but can also increase earning potential.

 What further training is available for dental nurses?

 The traditional route has been for registered dental nurses to build on core skills by gaining a National Examining Board for Dental Nurses (NEBDN) post registration qualification.
 There are seven post registration qualifications NEBDN offer, training for which should be accessed through NEBDN accredited centres.
-There are multiple training centres and providers who run NEBDN post certificate qualifications.
-Different factors will influence which course is best for each individual.
-Various methods of study are available, but online training is likely to remain a feature of many dental nurse courses due to pandemic restrictions.

 Final NEBDN exams are held in March and September of each year, but additional assessment activities will vary on the course structure.
 These can range from formative workplace assessment, a record of experience or portfolio of evidence to summative clinical assessment.

-Although NEBDN post registration qualifications are a great starting point for for dental nurses looking for further training, there are also non-NEBDN courses that are worth exploring.
 The list of courses below have been selected on the basis of cost, course duration, how each course is delivered (including the option for flexible training) and past attendee reviews.

-The Best Dental Dental Nurse Courses: An Overview
+The Best Dental Nurse Courses

 1. NEBDN Certificate in Dental Radiography

-Dental nurses who achieve this qualification will be able to act under prescription as an IR(ME)R operator, in order to safely take intraoral and extraoral radiographs of patients.
+Dental nurses who achieve this qualification will be able to act under prescription as an IR(ME)R operator, in order to safely take intra-oral and extra-oral radiographs of patients.

-Course provider: Smiles Dental Training.
+• Course provider: Smiles Dental Training.

-Cost: £700 (includes final exam fee).
+• Cost: £800-£1,100 depending on the number of months (includes final exam fee).

 2. BDA Education Certificate in Dental Radiography

 This course leads to a nationally recognised qualification that entitles dental nurses to take radiographs unsupervised.
-It is carried out entirely online, including completion of online learning modules and a practical portfolio over 5 months.
-Assessment is a 1 hour online multiple-choice exam. £595 (+ £124 exam fee).

 3. BDA Certificate in Oral Health Education